-Shots Magazine is a beautifully printed quarterly in world gone digital, not an on-line publication.
+Shots Magazine is a beautifully printed quarterly journal in world gone digital, not an on-line publication.

-An independent, reader-supported journal of fine art photography now in its 31st year of publication, Shots is known for its democratic presentation of work by a variety of photographers from around the world.
-Often described as a “photographer’s photography magazine,” Shots reaches a wide, international audience that includes not only photographers, but also educators, galleries, museums, collectors and other fine art photography enthusiasts.
+An independent, reader-supported magazine of unusual fine art photography now in its 31st year of publication, Shots is known for its democratic presentation of work by a variety of photographers from around the world.
+Often described as a “photographer’s photography magazine,” Shots reaches a wide, international audience that includes not only emerging and established photographers, but also educators, galleries, museums, collectors and other fine art photography enthusiasts.

 Each issue has a theme.
-Photographers submit their images that relate to that theme and the photos chosen will be published in that issue.
+Photographers submit images that relate to that theme and the photos chosen will be published in the next issue.
 Each new issue will announce the next theme and deadline.
+Image selections are completely democratic in that you don't have to be a well known name to get in.
+If we like your image and it fits the theme you may get published.
 Subscribers can submit photos to each issues theme for free.
-Paid entrants will receive a copy of the issue they submitted to, whether they get in or not.

-We don't care about what kind, brand or model of camera you used, which format, whether you used film or digital, what apps or filters; we care about vision, about quality, about depth, about meaning, about magic.
+We don't care about what kind, brand or model of camera you use, which format, whether you used film or digital, what apps or filters.
+We care about vision, about quality, about depth, about meaning, about magic.

 Doug & Elizabeth